 Yet, still too few in the digital advertising community are asking the following fundamental question: What is the point of striving to increase viewability percentage if the users are ad blind?
 If a tree falls in a forest…

 With millions of dollars being wasted every year in the digital advertising space, on ad-tech taxes, ad fraud and more, it is baffling that marketers are still spending millions in the hope of boosting ad viewability, only for the resulting ads to reach ‘banner blind’ users.
 Surely, it makes more sense for advertisers to try and connect viewable ads with users who are not ‘banner blind’, but instead are ‘ad aware’?

 ‘Banner blindness’ is a common affliction amongst standard online users (by ‘standard’ we mean those users who are not using ad-blocking or ad-filtering software).
 Their eyes have been trained, following years of ad bombardment, to ignore the online page elements they perceive to be ads.
 So, what is an advertiser to do?
-Well, this is why we at eyeo strongly advocate the Acceptable Ads Standard along with well over 200 million others across the globe.
+Well, this is why we strongly advocate the Acceptable Ads Standard along with well over 200 million others across the globe.